Finding Your Perfect Piece Of Land In The Smokies

 River, Stream, & Creek Property

 The lakes in East Tennessee include Douglas Lake, Cherokee Lake, Norris Lake, Fort Loudon, Watts Bar Lake, and Tellico.
 Douglas Lake is located primarily in Jefferson County with portions in Sevier and Cocke Counties.
 Cherokee Lake is located north of I-40 almost due North of Douglas Lake.
 Fort Loudon, Watts Bar, and Tellico are located in the Knoxville and West Knoxvlle area.
 Norris Lake is well North of the other lakes, close to the Kentucky border with easy access off I-75.
 The South Holston is located in both TN and VA off I-81.
+Jay's expertise is primarily with Douglas Lake and doesn't often sell real estate in the other lakes in East Tennessee.

 Conservation easements present an excellent opportunity for land owners to accomplish several goals.
 Among these are preserving the land for future generations, ensuring the land does not become developed, federal tax deductions, potential lower property taxes, and a lower estate tax.
 The tax deductions can be quite substantial and very beneficial to high income earners.
 Especially those looking to own a large private estate or farm for privacy and a buffer zone from other homes.